Sponsors of

 Peter.
 Pictured at Silverstone in 1965 with

-Judy and a.n.other, Peter worked alongside Douglas
+girlfriend Judy and a.n.other, Peter worked alongside Douglas

 and Jim at Delta Garage, and was also a prominent competition driver.